-This 2nd marriage took place in Manchester Collegiate Church, on 27 December 1832, to Anne LEESE, the 2nd daughter of Joseph LEESE of Manchester, & younger sister of his sister-in-law Mary, wife of his brother Samuel GILES.
+This second marriage took place in Manchester Collegiate Church, on 27 December 1832, to Anne LEESE, the second daughter of Joseph LEESE of Manchester, and younger sister of his sister-in-law Mary, wife of his brother Samuel GILES.

 [A portrait identified as Anne LEESE - of the same style as one of her older sister Mary, probably painted

-about the time of her marriage in 1832, & perhaps commissioned as part of a LEESE family set.
+about the time of her marriage in 1832, and perhaps commissioned as part of a LEESE family set.

 in the possession of descendants.]

-By her, the next three children were born in London - John Eustace Junior, William Leese, & Maria.
+By her, the next three children were born in London - John Eustace Junior, William Leese, and Maria.

-On 12 February 1836, John accepted a pressing offer, made on 1 February by the Baptist Congregation at South Parade, Leeds, to become their Pastor, & he was ordained there on 22 May.
+On 12 February 1836, John accepted a pressing offer, made on 1 February by the Baptist Congregation at South Parade, Leeds, to become their Pastor, and he was ordained there on 22 May.